-In combating underground resistance with little information, targeting whom to maximize the return in using violence and clemency determines the success of repression.
-Underground resistance networks usually adopt a centralized or hierarchical structure of command and control to maintain secrecy via limited horizontal connections and low density of ties, and their members can be typically characterized into three groups: key actors (i.e., leaders and recruiters), high-ranking members, and low-ranking members.
+Underground resistance networks usually adopt a hierarchical structure of command and control with limited horizontal connections to maintain secrecy, and their members can be typically characterized into three groups: key actors (i.e., leaders and recruiters), high-ranking members, and low-ranking members.
 Key actors are the most wanted because they lead operations and expand networks.
 They have valuable information about the network but are unlikely to defect and flip because they are ideologically extreme and have too many perks of power as core figures of the resistance.
 They are also hard to capture given their importance in the organization.
-Low-ranking members are cheap to sway since they have less ideological affinity and little to gain from staving with resistance; but, they also know the least in clandestine networks given the hierarchical structure and their low connections to the top.
-By contrast, highranking members who are closely connected to key actors represent high-value targets for regimes to flip because they are less ideologically extreme and more likely to defect when the incentives are in place.
-Most importantly, they harbor crucial pieces of information about the organization that regimes want to extract.
+Low-ranking members are cheap to sway since they have less ideological affinity and little to gain from staying with resistance.
+But, they also know the least in clandestine networks given the hierarchical structure and their low connections to the top.
+By contrast, high-ranking members who are closely connected to key actors represent high-value targets for regimes to flip because they are less ideologically extreme and more likely to defect when the incentives are in place.
+More importantly, they harbor crucial pieces of information about the organization that regimes want to extract.
 Being close to key actors means that they know more than anyone else in the organization about who the leaders and active recruiters are and their whereabouts.
 Plus, they usually sit between the top and the bottom, serving as communication channels that pass insider intelligence regimes desire to know.
-If these high-ranks can not be swayed and refuse to defect, severely punishing them when they are captured helps eliminate highly committed members who have the potential to revive the organization after key actors are removed.
+If these high-ranks cannot be swayed and refuse to defect, severely punishing them when they are captured helps eliminate highly committed members.
 Pledging increased violence if they do not defect also builds up pressure for high ranks to surrender and inform.
-However, if the high-ranking members can be swaved and defect, information-clemency exchange allows regimes to tap into valuable insider intelligence that helps the authority to capture key actors as well as remaining fugitives more effectively, leading to quicker destruction of resistance movements.
+However, if the high-ranking members can be swayed and defect, information-elemency exchange allows regimes to tap into valuable insider intelligence that helps the authority to capture key actors as well as remaining fugitives more effectively, leading to quicker destruction of resistance movements.

-Targeting high-ranking members for high-value information implies that regimes will review and verify tips submitted to ensure they are useful and truthful.
-Unconditionally offering mercy to all defectors can lure in opportunists attempting to exploit the elemency system, which regimes want to fend off by reviewing tips and evaluating usefulness.
+Targeting high-ranking members for high-value tips implies that regimes will review and verify information submitted to ensure they are useful and truthful.
+Unconditionally offering mercy to all defectors can lure in opportunists attempting to exploit the clemency system, so regimes will want to fend off by reviewing tips and evaluating usefulness.
 Highquality information may involve tips that help regimes capture key actors and dissent members faster and clues that result in a rapid crackdown on the entire organization.
-Low-quality information can be tips that are few, unuseful, and barely connects to the core dissent leaderships or leads that are false and intentionally point the regime in the wrong direction to buy time for others to run.
-High-ranking members closely connected to key actors are more likely to provide valuable information that regimes want, but we should also expect that regimes will establish procedures to review and verify the usefulness of tips before rewarding elemency to defectors and will punish insincere tippers so as to increase the quality of information feeds.
+Lowquality information can be tips that are few in quantity, unuseful, and barely connects to the core dissent leaderships or information that is false and intentionally misguides the authority to buy time for others to escape.
+High-ranking members who are closely connected to key actors are more likely to provide valuable information that regimes want, but we should also expect that regimes will establish some procedures to review and verify the usefulness of tips before rewarding clemency to defectors and will punish insincere tippers so as to increase the quality of information feeds.